• Loon Sounds

 How does the loon cam work?

 The camera about 30 feet from the nest, on a wooden pole mounted in the water.
-An Ethernet cable supplies power and an internet connection to the camera, on shore.
-Sound comes from a microphone, mounted close to the nest.
+An Ethernet cable supplies power and an internet connection from shore to the camera and infrared light.
+Sound comes from a microphone, mounted in the top of the nest.
 It is muffled to avoid picking up people talking and there may be occasions where it is set low or muted to protect the privacy of the neighbors.
 The video stream runs 24×7, over a business class internet service to YouTube Live.
 With this design, hundreds can view the video feed at the same time, and the stream is converted to match the viewer’s device and internet connection speed.
 We also employ a 7 day streaming archive service and can make a video clip of interesting events.

 Can I see the archived videos?